moltin/currency/README.md

 ```

 ### Getting the value
-The most basic action you can perform is rertieve the original value back from the method.
+The most basic action you can perform is retrieve the original value back from the method.

 ```php
 // Returns 9.33